 Contemporary historians, explaining the feverish construction programme by the king’s megalomania, call it “a construction orgy with a short but eventful period of titanic, almost crazy architectural activity”, though in the inscriptions quoted in the previous chapters Jayavarman doesn’t appear an egocentric madman at all.
 On the contrary, he clearly says his temples were a part of a grandiose plan the purpose of which was to obtain the ambrosia of immortality for “all those who struggle in the ocean of existence”.
 It is also known that he regarded Angkor temples as an effective tool in such search, owing to their special properties as of “mandalas of the mind”.

-The most intriguing thing is that the heavenly-terrestrial layouts of Angkor and Giza represent the highest point of the Draco trajectory and the lowest point of that of Orion, in other words, the end of one half of the precession cycle and the beginning of the other.
-As we know, this was observed around 10,500 BC; in that age the northern pole of the ecliptic was accurately to the north of the celestial northern pole at dawn on the vernal equinox day, and the then disposition of stars was taken as a template for placement of Angkor and Giza monuments on the Earth.
+What is particularly intriguing is that the sky-ground plans of Angkor and Giza have succeed in capturing the highest point in Draco’s trajectory and the lowest point in Orion’s – the end in other words, of one half-cycle of precession and thus the beginning of the next.
+This last happened, we know, around the year 10,500 BC, in which epoch the ecliptic north pole lay due north of the celestial north pole at dawn on the spring equinox and the pattern of the stars in the sky was taken as the template for the pattern on the ground of the monuments of Angkor and Giza.

 The author’s words in the last paragraph are very nice, aren’t they?
 Intuition is a wonderful thing.